 Alex Bachmutsky is a Distinguished Engineer at Ericsson.
 Alex has 30 years experience in software, hardware and system architecture in areas of networking, mobile and wireless, security, multi-core processors, packet processing technologies, high availability and multimedia.
 He has given dozens of presentations, has tens of patents, and has authored multiple publications, including his book “System Design for Telecommunication Gateways”.

 Martìn Casado is a Fellow and the SVP and GM of the Networking & Security BU at VMware.
 He was the Co-Founder and CTO of Nicira Networks.
 Martìn received his PhD from Stanford University where we remains a Consulting Assistant Professor.
 He received the Grace Murray Hopper Award for “his work creating the movement of Software Defined Networking (SDN), a new paradigm in the research and practice of computer networking that provides a software alternative to hardware-based network components.”

-Bruce Davie is the CTO for Networking and a Principal Engineer at VMware in the Networking and Security BU.
+Bruce Davie is the CTO for Networking and a Principal Engineer at VMware in the Networking & Security BU.
 He joined VMware as part of the Nicira acquisition, and focuses on network virtualization.
-He has over 20 years of networking industry experience, and was a Cisco Fellow prior to joining Nicira.
+He has over 25 years of networking industry experience, and was a Cisco Fellow prior to joining Nicira.
 At Cisco, he worked closely with leading service providers to enhance the capabilities of their networks.
 He led the team that developed multi-protocol label switching (MPLS) and contributed to the standards on IP quality of service.
-He has written over a dozen Internet RFCs and several networking textbooks.
-He currently chairs the ACM’s Special Interest Group on Data Communications (SIGCOMM) and is an ACM Fellow.
+He has written over a dozen Internet RFCs and several networking textbooks and is an ACM Fellow.

 Jesse Gross is bothered by systems that he doesn’t understand from top to bottom, so he generally works at lower layers so there is less to think about.
 At Nicira/VMware, he has focused on creating flexible and high performance data plane building blocks for software-based networking.
 To this end, he is the maintainer of Open vSwitch in the Linux kernel, designed the Stateless Transport Tunneling (STT) protocol, and worked on mechanisms for blending software flexibility with hardware performance.